-In 2007, the District entered into agreements with the United States Department of the Army ("government") to partially fund District design and construction of improvements to the Albuquerque west levee.
+In 2007, the District entered into agreements with the United States Department of the Army (USACE) to partially fund District design and construction of improvements to the Albuquerque west levee.
 The District's total cost of the project amounted to \$6,463,173 and is included in infrastructure in the accompanying statement of net position.
 The government's funding commitment (\$4,373,783) was recorded as a receivable from the government to be paid with federal funds pursuant to Section 593 of the Water Resources Development Act of 1999, Public Law 106-53, as amended.
-Reimbursement of the full amount of the receivable is contingent upon Congressional approval of an extension of the ceiling for Section 593 funds.
-Presently, the section 593 federal Program is awaiting an increase in Program Authority.
+The contract was reimbursed in full in the year ended June 30, 2020.